-- Improved GCSE outcomes for all students with a specific focus on High Prior Attainers and the most disadvantaged. - A' level results that reflect the capability of staff and ability of students - A Good Ofsted judgement in May 2023 - Overall attendance was 91.4% which exceeded the national average - Improved behaviour and expectations in school, this may be indicated by an increase sanctions for young people - Improved teacher moral and wellbeing as indicated by the annual staff survey.
+- Improved GCSE outcomes for all students with a specific focus on High Prior Attainers and the most disadvantaged. - A' level results that reflect the capability of staff and ability of students - Overall attendance was 91.4% which exceeded the national average - A decrease in the number of sanctions being issued as result on Improved behaviour and expectations in school - Improved teacher moral and wellbeing as indicated by the annual staff survey.